coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

     <div class="CoveoResultsFiltersPreferences"></div>
 </div>
 ```
-With additional code in our JS:
+With additional code in our JavaScript:
 ``` javascript
 //***************************
 //setSearchParams